olbrichattila/forth/README.md

 ## Fort script in go

-This is a subset of forth language written for Coding KATA.
+his is a subset of the Forth language, written for a Coding KATA.

-The code have some test coverage, and I've spitted up into smaller chunks.
+The code has some test coverage, and I've split it into smaller chunks.

-It could be solved with a smaller code.
-The reasoning behind is to follow the methodology how scripting languages are working.
+It could be solved with less code.
+The reasoning behind this is to follow the methodology of how scripting languages work.

 ### The workflow.
-1. Lexer -> tokenize the source code
+1. Lexer: Tokenizes the source code.
-2. Generate AST tree (The Abstract Syntax Tree)
+2. AST Generation: Creates an Abstract Syntax Tree (AST).
-3. interpret, evaluating and running the code (AST)
+3. Interpreter: Evaluates and executes the code represented by the AST.

 ### Tokenizing:
-the lexical analyzer main purpose is to break down raw source code into manageable pieces called tokens
+The main purpose of the lexical analyzer is to break down raw source code into manageable pieces called tokens.

-### AST tree
-The Abstract Syntax Tree (AST) is a fundamental data structure used in programming language interpreters and compilers.
+### Abstract Syntax Tree (AST)
-Its primary purpose is to provide a structured, hierarchical representation of the source code that is easier to analyze and manipulate than raw text or tokens.
+The Abstract Syntax Tree (AST) is a crucial data structure used in programming language interpreters and compilers.
+Its primary purpose is to provide a structured, hierarchical representation of the source code, making it easier to analyze and manipulate compared to raw text or tokens.

 ### Interpreter
-Executes the AST tree, if necessary in a recursive way using the node structure.
-In this example the word (function) encapsulates it's own AST tree.
+The interpreter executes the AST, often recursively, by traversing its node structure.
+In this example, each word (or function) encapsulates its own AST, enabling modular execution.

 ### It supports:
 ```